Properties & Rates

 Notification of Managing Agent

-If you are the principal ratepayer for a property within the Council municipality and you have instructed a real estate agent to manage your property on your behalf, you will need to complete this form to notify Council of the postal address of the agent so that all future rates correspondence can be sent directly to their office.
+If you are the principal ratepayer for a property within the municipality and you have instructed a real estate agent to manage your property on your behalf, you will need to complete this form to notify ASTC of the postal address of the agent so that all future rates correspondence can be sent directly to their office.

 Change of Address